Multisensory Reading Clinic

 b.
 Then ask how you start teaching the student to learn how to read.
 The tutor's answer should be testing the child first to know what is his problem in learning to read and spell, then finding the solution to his problem.

 c.
 Follow-up questions: What's next, once you know the student's problem?
 How do you start tutoring?
 What is the process of your tutoring?
-Depending on the problem of the student but usually, the tutoring should start by teaching the student the phonemes (sounds) because the sounds are the building blocks for learning to read, write, spell, and, comprehend and this method applies to any language with an alphabetic writing system that represents language at the sound level such as English and French.
+Well, the answer is based on the results of the reading assessment.
+Usually, most students have problems recognizing the sounds thus, the tutoring should start by teaching the student the phonemes (sounds) because the sounds are the basic building blocks for learning to read, write, spell, and, comprehend and this method applies to any language with an alphabetic writing system that represents language at the sound level such as English and French.
 Right after learning a few sounds, the tutor must teach your child how to connect the sounds, so that he can start learning to read, or else your child cannot read and spell words that he has not seen!

 At some point, it is not easy to know if you have chosen the right tutor, you just have to gamble by signing up for a few sessions, and congratulations, your child has now a tutor!
 Your next step is to monitor the progress of your child's reading and spelling skills.